Hello, we are WeWill®

 The law in Scotland is different to that in England & Wales.
 Let's explain what happens to your estate if you die without a valid Will in Scotland.

-The 1964 Act explains who benefits from the estate and how it should be divided between them when there is no Will.
+The 1964 Act explains who benefits from the estate and how it should be divided between them when there is no Will, and the 2024 Act outlines how cohabitants now have an extended period to make claims on an estate, but this process is neither guaranteed nor straightforward and requires court involvement.
 If a person does not have a Will, any person with a claim under the intestacy rules is potentially entitled to the whole or part of the estate.
 The primary purpose of applying the rules of intestacy is to identify the deceased's closest relatives.

 Prior rights are the estate's initial claim.
 They serve to protect the surviving spouse or civil partner of the deceased.
-Your spouse or civil partner will receive your share of the home, up to £473,000, but only if they regularly reside there.
-They will also receive furniture worth up to £29,000, entitled to £50,000 in cash (if you have children), or £89,000 if you pass away without children.
+Your surviving spouse or civil partner a first entitled to inherit and interest in the home when living together, up to the value of £473,000, but only if they regularly reside there.
+They will also receive contents worth up to £29,000, and entitled to the first £50,000 in cash (if you have children).

 Only moveable property is covered by legal rights, meaning all assets, excluding buildings and land.
-The spouse or civil partner is entitled to half of the remaining moveable estate if the deceased did not have children.
-The surviving spouse or civil partner would receive one-third of the remaining moveable estate if the deceased had children.
+The spouse or civil partner is entitled to one-third of the remaining moveable estate if the deceased had children.

 The free estate is the estate that is left over after all prior rights, and legal rights have been met under the 1964 Act.
 The children (adopted children included) will each receive an equal share of the free estate.
 Should a deceased person's child pass away before them and leaves behind their children (i.e., the deceased person's grandchildren), the grandchildren will receive the portion of the estate to which their parent would have been allocated.
 The grandchildren will inherit the free estate in cases where all of the deceased's kids passed away before the deceased.